Persecution of Hindus: Bangladesh

 According to the United States Commission on International Religious Freedom (USCIRF), Hindus are among those persecuted in Bangladesh, with hundreds of cases of "killings, attempted killings, death threats, assaults, rapes, kidnappings, and attacks on homes, businesses, and places of worship" on religious minorities in 2017.
 The 'Vested Property Act' previously named the 'Enemy Property Act' has seen up to 40% of Hindu land get snatched away forcibly.
 Hindu temples in Bangladesh have also been vandalised.

 There have been several instances where Hindu refugees from Bangladesh have stated that they were the victims of torture and intimidation.
 A US-based human rights organisation, Refugees International, has claimed that religious minorities, especially Hindus, still face discrimination in Bangladesh.

-A minor party, Bangladesh Jamaat-e-Islami, openly calls for 'Talibanisation' of the state.
+The second-largest party, Bangladesh Jamaat-e-Islami, openly calls for 'Talibanisation' of the state.
 Journalist Hiranmay Karlekar, writing in 2005 when Jamaat was part of the coalition government, described Talibanisation as impossible to stop, but said the country was not on the brink of it, and the overwhelming majority of society would fight against it tooth and nail.

 Bangladeshi feminist Taslima Nasrin's 1993 novel Lajja deals with the anti-Hindu riots and anti-secular sentiment in Bangladesh in the wake of the Demolition of the Babri Masjid in India.
 The book was banned in Bangladesh, and helped draw international attention to the situation of the Bangladeshi Hindu minority.

 In October 2006, the USCIRF published a report titled "Policy Focus on Bangladesh", which said that since its last election, "Bangladesh has experienced growing violence by religious extremists, intensifying concerns expressed by the countries religious minorities".
 The report further stated that Hindus are particularly vulnerable in a period of rising violence and extremism, whether motivated by religious, political or criminal factors, or some combination.
 The report noted that Hindus had multiple disadvantages against them in Bangladesh, such as perceptions of dual loyalty with respect to India and religious beliefs that are not tolerated by the politically dominant Islamic Fundamentalists of the Bangladesh Nationalist Party.
 Violence against Hindus has taken place "in order to encourage them to flee in order to seize their property".
 On 2 November 2006, USCIRF criticised Bangladesh for its continuing persecution of minority Hindus.
 It also urged the Bush administration to get Dhaka to ensure protection of religious freedom and minority rights before Bangladesh's next national elections in January 2007.

 On 6 February 2010, Sonargaon temple in Narayanganj district of Bangladesh was destroyed by Islamic fanatics.
 Five people were seriously injured during the attack.
 Temples were also attacked and destroyed in 2011.